 Reports can easily be shared to anyone who is also shared to the underlying sheets populating the report.
 For more granular control, you can publish your report, or display it in a dashboard, ensuring that your audience only sees the high-level information you want to display without requiring they be shared to the underlying data.

-Reports are bidirectional, this means that the information updated on a report automatically updates back to the underlying sheets and vice versa.
+Reports are bidirectional, which means that the information updated on a report automatically updates back to the underlying sheets and vice versa.

-• You can share reports with anyone who is also shared to the underlying sheets populating the report.
+- You can share reports with anyone also shared to the underlying sheets populating the report.

-Note that, because it doesn’t store any information, reports only display information stored in sheets.
-That’s why reports don’t count against the sheet limit for your account.
+Note that because it doesn’t store any information, reports only display information stored in sheets.
+That’s why reports don’t count against the sheet limit for your plan.

-There are two types of reports available: row reports and sheet summary reports.
+Two types of reports are available: row reports and sheet summary reports.

 Row Reports